elastic/dissect-specification/README.md

 3. Modifier specification
     1. A dissect modifier must be defined inside the dissect key, to the left or right the key name.
     2. Multiple dissect modifiers per key may be allowed.
     3. `->`: Right padding ignore - instructs the parser to ignore repeating consecutive repeating delimiters to the right of the key.
-This key must be placed to the right of the key name and is allowed to co-exist with any other modifiers and must always be the furthest right modifier. _see example below_
+The `->` modifier must be placed to the right of the key name and is allowed to co-exist with any other modifiers and must always be the furthest right modifier. _see example below_
     4. `+` Append -  instructs the parser to append this key's value to the value to the prior key (left to right) with the same name.
 A user defined append separator must be supported.
-This key must be placed to the left of the key name. _see example below_
+The user defined separator is a character, or set of characters that will be placed between the appended values.
+The `+` modifier must be placed to the left of the key name. _see example below_
     5. `+` and `/n` Append with order - instructs the parser to append this key's to the value of the prior key with the same name based on order.
-The `+` must be placed on the left of the key name and `/n` placed to the right of the key name, where n = order.
+The `+` modifier must be placed on the left of the key name and `/n` modifier placed to the right of the key name, where n = order.
 The order must start at `1`. _see example below_
     6. `?` - Named skip key instructs the parser to not include this result in the final result set.
 Behaves identical to an empty skip key `%{}` but may be used to help with human readability.
-This key must be placed to the left of the key name. _see example below_
+The `?` modifier must be placed to the left of the key name. _see example below_
     7. `*` and `&` reference modifiers.
 This modifier requires two keys with the same name present in the dissect pattern.
 One key with the `*` and another with the `&`.
 This instructs the parser that the value discovered by the `*` is to be used as the key name for the value discovered by the corresponding `&` key.
 These modifiers must be placed on the left of the key name. _see example below_
 4. Parser specification
     1. A dissect parser must not allow partial matches.
 All delimiters must be present in string, and all keys must have a corresponding value.